 The term 'Personality' has been derived from the Latin term per sona which means to 'speak through' the Latin term denotes the masks worn by across in ancient Greece and Rome.
-Common usuage of the word '{Personality' signifies the role which the person (actor) displays to public.
-Personality is an important factor.
+Common usuage of the word 'Personality' signifies the role which the person (actor) displays to public.
+Personality is one of the major psychological factors affecting the human behavior.